bhartiy/learnsellacious/pages/48.distiman/09.microsite/02.microsite-a-manufacturers-perspective/default.md

 this code can be copied by clicking anywhere on it.

+**Automating the process of embed code:** As you can see the only variable in the embed code is product sku so by changing this value it can be used in many product pages.

 **How to use embed code:**

-Embed code can be used in a product details page. market-source of the product will show like this
+Embed code can be used in a product details page.
+Suppose you have own website and product pages are there already, You can inject this embed code in the page and market-source of the product will show on details page.
+The Product and its sellers inventory details will show up in this section.
+This also enable you to add to cart and checkout from here.
 ![](https://www.sellacious.com/learn/user/pages/48.distiman/09.microsite/Screenshot%202021-08-05%20at%2012.53.37%20PM.png)